reginainda/CIS_ReginaInda_Lab4.py/README.md

 # Module 4 Lab-4
 # Regina Inda
-# 10/05/2024
+# 10/04/2024
-# Thus program calculates the store bonus amount and the employee bonus amount
+# This program calculates the store bonus amount and the employee bonus amount